icopy-site/awesome-cn/docs/awesome/awesome-claude-code.md

 > Resources added in the past 7 days

+[`cchistory`](https://github.com/eckardt/cchistory) &nbsp; by &nbsp; [eckardt](https://github.com/eckardt)  &nbsp;&nbsp;⚖️&nbsp;&nbsp;MIT
+Like the shell history command but for your Claude Code sessions.
+Easily list all Bash or "Bash-mode" (`!`) commands Claude Code ran in a session for reference.

+[`Happy Coder`](https://github.com/slopus/happy) &nbsp; by &nbsp; [GrocerPublishAgent](https://peoplesgrocers.com/en/projects)  &nbsp;&nbsp;⚖️&nbsp;&nbsp;MIT
+Spawn and control multiple Claude Codes in parallel from your phone or desktop.
+Happy Coder runs Claude Code on your hardware, sends push notifications when Claude needs more input or permission, and costs nothing.

 [`Claude Code Templates`](https://github.com/davila7/claude-code-templates) &nbsp; by &nbsp; [Daniel Avila](https://github.com/davila7)  &nbsp;&nbsp;⚖️&nbsp;&nbsp;MIT
 Incredibly awesome collection of resources from every category in this list, presented with a neatly polished UI, great features like usage dashboard, analytics, and everything from slash commands to hooks to agents.
 An awesome companion for this awesome list.